TRU Sustainability Office

 The switch in infrastructure has its challenges for older buildings.
 What is even more important for Natalie, however, is to support TRU facilities staff as they learn to maintain buildings fueled with sustainable technologies.
 By getting involved and learning why sustainable initiatives benefit us all, she’s optimistic TRU will meet its carbon reduction expectations.

 Natalie knows it’s hard to change our energy behaviour overnight.
-She also likes to remind everyone, we can all play a role in saving energy.
+She also likes to remind everyone that we can all play a role in saving energy.